kid1194/frappe-list-unassign-from/README.md

 # Frappe List Unassign From

-A Frappe plugin that adds the support of unassign from for multiple selection in list.
+A Frappe plugin that adds the support of unassign from users for single and multiple list selection.

 ---

 ### Special Thanks
-**A simple display of gratitude and appreciation to those who provided helped and kind support.**
+**A simple display of gratitude and appreciation to those who provided help and kind support.**
 - [RJPvT](https://github.com/RJPvT) (Testing)

 ---